LESS Constants Plugin

 string

-Optional custom output path, defaults to ./build/less-constants/constants.less.
+Optional custom output path for less declarations, defaults to ./build/less-constants/constants.less.

 Units

-- Numeric values -
+- Numeric (size) values -

 em,ex,ch,rem,lh,rlh,vw,vh,vmin,vmax,vb,vi,svw,svh,lvw,lvh,dvw,dvh,cm,mm,Q,inches,pc,pt,px,percent. - Color values -